 Registration is Currently Closed

-The self-paced course will open again on December 2, 2020.
-Join the waitlist below to be notified.
+Registration will open again in March 2023.
+Join the waiting list below to be notified.

 What writing do I need to have prepared?

 Ideally you would have a complete draft of creative nonfiction, fiction, poetry, or mixed-genre writing prepared.
 Don’t worry if it’s not “there” yet—that’s exactly what we’re going to work on in the course!
 You’ll get the most from the course when you apply the lessons to a draft you’ve already revised a couple of times on your own.
 Also note that many writers have found the course helped them with longer works like chapters in books or chapbooks.

 The next session starts on Apr 4 and ends on May 9, 2023.
 Each session of the course runs for five weeks and writers work at their own schedule, with lots of personal feedback.